Mastering UTF-8

 All that makes UTF-8 the Unicode encoding of choice.

-In case you want to see how (i.e. by which numbers) the characters in your string are represented in Unicode: Again, my little tool for tool for inspecting Unicode strings shows, beside the Code Points mentioned in the previous section, also the UTF-8 value for each character in your string.
+In case you want to see how (i.e. by which numbers) the characters in your string are represented in Unicode: Again, my tool for inspecting Unicode strings shows, beside the Code Points mentioned in the previous section, also the UTF-8 value for each character in your string.

 What might cause problems with UTF-8